Geometry of Polynomials and Root-Finding via Path-Lifting: The Voronoi Partition in the Branched Cover

 Let $u_1, u_2\in \SS$.
 If the line segment $[\pi(u_1),\pi(u_2)]\subset\C$ has a lift in $\SS$ which connects $u_1$ with $u_2$, we denote this lifted line segment by $\LiftSeg{u_1,u_2}$.
 Observe that many pairs $u_1,u_2$ do not have such a connecting line segment.
 In this case we write $\LiftSeg{u_1,u_2}=\emptyset$.
 When $\LiftSeg{u_1,u_2}$ is nonempty, we say that \dfn{$u_1$ is visible from $u_2$} in $\SS$.
 Also observe, if $v \in \VV_f$ then

-We can form the \dfn{visibility graph for $\SS$} as follows.
-The vertices of the graph are the critical values $\VV_f$, and there is an edge from $v$ to $w$ if and only if $\LiftSeg{v,w}$ is non-empty.
+We can form the \dfn{visibility graph for $\SS$} as follows. \Oldnote{changed ``homeomorphism'' to ``bijection'' (not a homeo on $\CC_f$) regarding $\VisG$} The vertices of the graph are the critical values $\VV_f$, and there is an edge from $v$ to $w$ if and only if $\LiftSeg{v,w}$ is non-empty.
 We can identify the visibility graph with the subset of $\SS$ given by